-2.24 CL vs $V$ surface plot of the Objective Function Value $(ObjV)$ for a bolus dose, administered to a one compartment model with absorption 54

-2.25 CL vs V surface plot overlaid with the path taken by the optimization algorithm to the minimum. ٠.

-55

-2.26 56

-ObjV vs KA with other parameters fixed at their true values, plus the quadratic approximation

-at the minimum 57

-2.28 Likelihood vs KA with other parameters fixed at their true values, plus the gaussian approximation

-at the maximum 57

-2.29 ObjV surface with population parameters sampled from the approximating gaussian and 90%

-• • • 59

-2.30 ObjV surface with population parameters sampled from the approximating gaussian and 90%

-confidence intervals in red for $log(KA)$ and $log(CL)$ 59

-3.1 Simulated prediction curves for a population with independent inter-subject variability on

-69

-3.2 Simulated prediction curves for a population with correlated inter-subject variability on

-72

-3.3 Simulated prediction curves for a population of 40 individuals with weight-dependent clearance,

-CL, and volume of distribution, V 75

-4.1 Two compartment model with depot dosing for Fit Script .
-Here c[AMT] is the size of the

-4.1 bolus dose specified in the data file . m[KA], m[CL], m[Q], m[V1], m[V2] are all

-MODEL_PARAMS to be estimated for each individual 81

-4.2 88

-4.3 89

-4.4 94

-4.5 99

-4.6 One compartment model with depot dosing used to generate and fit BLQ PK data 104

-6.1 PoPy dos prompt 150

-6.2 Plain command prompt

-6.3 PoPy command prompt

-6.4 152

-6.5 188

-6.6 190

-6.7 Two compartment model with depot dosing, computed automatically from DERIVATIVES section.
-2

-6.8 202

-6.9 circadian PD model, computed automatically from DERIVATIVES section 203
+2.24 CL vs $V$ surface plot of the Objective Function Value $(ObjV)$ for a bolus dose, administered to a one compartment model with absorption 54 2.25 CL vs V surface plot overlaid with the path taken by the optimization algorithm to the minimum. '+' shows starting values, square shows minimum values 55 2.26 ObjV vs KA with other parameters fixed at their true values 56 ObjV vs KA with other parameters fixed at their true values, plus the quadratic approximation at the minimum 57 2.28 Likelihood vs KA with other parameters fixed at their true values, plus the gaussian approximation at the maximum 57 2.29 ObjV surface with population parameters sampled from the approximating gaussian and 90% confidence intervals in red for KA and CL 59 2.30 ObjV surface with population parameters sampled from the approximating gaussian and 90% confidence intervals in red for $log(KA)$ and $log(CL)$ 59 3.1 Simulated prediction curves for a population with independent inter-subject variability on parameters CL and V 69 3.2 Simulated prediction curves for a population with correlated inter-subject variability on parameters CL and V 72 3.3 Simulated prediction curves for a population of 40 individuals with weight-dependent clearance, CL, and volume of distribution, V 75 4.1 Two compartment model with depot dosing for Fit Script .
+Here c[AMT] is the size of the 4.1 bolus dose specified in the data file . $m[KA]$ , $m[CL]$ , $m[Q]$ , $m[V1]$ , $m[V2]$ are all MODEL_PARAMS to be estimated for each individual 81 4.2 Visual Predictive Check for Complex PopPK model 87 4.3 Two compartment model with depot dosing for Gen Script .
+This is the same model as Fig. 4.1.
+89 4.4 Two compartment model with depot dosing for Tut Script 93 4.5 Two compartment model with depot dosing for MTut Script 99 4.6 One compartment model with depot dosing used to generate and fit BLQ PK data 104 6.1 PoPy dos prompt 151 6.2 151 6.3 152 6.4 153 6.5 189 6.6 EFFECTS structure with three levels 6.7 Two compartment model with depot dosing, computed automatically from DERIVATIVES section.
+2 6.8 direct PD model, computed automatically from DERIVATIVES section 203 6.9 circadian PD model, computed automatically from DERIVATIVES section 204